SmokinCaterpillar/pypet/doc/source/introduction.rst

 * **Resuming** a crashed simulation (maybe due to power shut down) after the latest completed run

-* **Annotations** of parameters, results in groups, that are stored as _HDF5 node attributes
+* **Annotations** of parameters, results and groups, these annotations are stored as HDF5 node attributes

-* **Git Integration**, make automatic commits of your source code every time you run an experiment.
+* **Git Integration**, make automatic commits of your source code every time you run an experiment
-  In order to use the git integration you also need GitPython_.

 .. _pandas: http://pandas.pydata.org/